Studebaker: Closure of Hamilton plant, 1966

 Limited automotive production was consolidated at the company's last remaining production facility in Hamilton, Ontario, which had always been profitable and where Studebaker produced cars until March 1966 under the leadership of Gordon Grundy.
-It was projected that the Canadian operation could break even on production of about 20,000 cars a year, and Studebaker's announced goal was 30,000–40,000 1965 models.
+It was projected that the Canadian operation could break even at a production level of about 20,000 cars a year.
+Studebaker's announced goal was 30,000–40,000 1965 models.
 While 1965 production was just shy of the 20,000 figure, the company's directors felt that the small profits were not enough to justify continued investment.
 Rejecting Grundy's request for funds to tool up for 1967 models, Studebaker left the automobile business on March 17, 1966, after an announcement on March 4.
 A turquoise and white Cruiser sedan was the last of fewer than 9,000 1966 models manufactured (of which 2,045 were built in the 1966 calendar year).
 In reality, the move to Canada had been a tactic by which production could be slowly wound down and remaining dealer franchise obligations honored.
 The 1965 and 1966 Studebaker cars used "McKinnon" engines sourced from General Motors Canada Limited, which were based on Chevrolet's 230-cubic-inch six-cylinder and 283 cubic-inch V8 engines when Studebaker-built engines were no longer available.

 The closure adversely affected not only the plant's 700 employees, who had developed a sense of collegiality around group benefits such as employee parties and day trips, but the city of Hamilton as a whole; Studebaker had been Hamilton's 10th-largest employer.

 Potential link with Nissan and Toyota

 In 1965, Gordon Grundy of Studebaker Canada was sent by Studebaker management to Japan to investigate potential links with Nissan and Toyota, to sell their vehicles badged as Studebakers.
-While Grundy was negotiating with Nissan to possibly import the Nissan Cedric, the Studebaker board found out about the Toyota Century, which was not introduced until February 1968, and then the attorney representing the board, former United States Vice President Richard Nixon, asked Grundy to contact Toyota, as well.
-Toyota was insulted at being Studebaker's second choice, and when word got out to Nissan that Grundy was also speaking with Toyota executives, Nissan ended negotiations, leaving Grundy empty-handed.
+While Grundy was negotiating with Nissan to possibly import the Nissan Cedric, the Studebaker board learned of the Toyota Century, which was not introduced until February 1968.
+Then the attorney representing the board, former United States Vice President Richard Nixon, asked Grundy to contact Toyota, as well.
+Toyota was insulted at being Studebaker's second choice; when word got out to Nissan that Grundy was also speaking with Toyota executives, Nissan ended negotiations, leaving Grundy empty-handed.